mozilla/DeepSpeech/doc/TRAINING.rst

 Ranges specified with integer limits will only assume integer (rounded) values.

 .. warning::
-    If feature caching is enabled and infinite (default), these augmentations will only be performed on first epoch and the result will be reused for subsequent epochs.
+    When feature caching is enabled, by default the cache has no expiration limit and will be used for the entire training run.
+This will cause these augmentations to only be performed once during the first epoch and the result will be reused for subsequent epochs.
 This would not only hinder value ranges from reaching their intended final values, but could also lead to unintended over-fitting.
-In this case flag ``--cache_for_epochs N`` (with N > 1) should be used to periodically invalidate the cache and thus allow samples to be re-augmented in new ways and with current range-values.
+In this case flag ``--cache_for_epochs N`` (with N > 1) should be used to periodically invalidate the cache after every N epochs and thus allow samples to be re-augmented in new ways and with current range-values.

-Every augmentation is targeting a certain data representation of the sample - further on called *domain*.
+Every augmentation targets a certain representation of the sample - in this documentation these representations are referred to as *domains*.
-Augmentations are applied domain-wise in the following order:
+Augmentations are applied in the following order:

 1. **sample** domain: The sample just got loaded and its waveform is represented as a NumPy array.
 For implementation reasons these augmentations are the only ones that can be "simulated" through ``bin/play.py``.